Teachers and Leaders: America's Engineers of Learning and Growth

 "From the moment students enter a school, the most important factor in their success is not the color of their skin or the income of their parents, it's the person standing at the front of the classroom...
 America's future depends on its teachers."

 Throughout the country, great principals must lead every school and great teachers must lead each classroom.
-In advancing this goal, the President has sought to elevate teachers and leaders.
-Doing so will require nationwide focus on recognizing, encouraging, and rewarding excellence.
-It will require creating school environments where teachers and leaders have time to collaborate and opportunities to lead and grow as professionals.
+In advancing this goal, the President has sought to elevate teachers and leaders by promoting a nationwide focus on recognizing, encouraging, and rewarding excellence while supporting the creation of school environments where teachers and leaders have time to collaborate and opportunities to lead and grow as professionals.

 High-quality teacher preparation matters.
 According to one study that compared the impact of top-performing teacher preparation programs to the lowest-performing program, the impact on student learning gains in mathematics from teacher preparation was considerably greater than the impact of poverty.
 The Department of Education has proposed regulations aimed at helping to ensure that teacher training programs prepare educators who are ready to succeed in the classroom.
 The proposal builds on reforms and innovations already happening at the state and program levels across the country and by national organizations like the Council for the Accreditation of Educator Preparation and the Council of Chief State School Officers.
 The regulations shift the focus from mostly inputs to outcomessuch as how graduates are doing in the classroomwhile giving states flexibility to determine how program performance is measured.

 The Department's policies and programs related to teachers and school leaders are driven by the understanding that educators must be partners inand help to leadprogress in our nation's public schools.
 In 2012, the Obama Administration launched the RESPECT (Recognizing Educational Success, Professional Excellence, and Collaborative Teaching) Project, which kicked off a national conversation with teachers, principals, parents, and other stakeholders to develop a shared vision for transforming the teaching profession.